courselab/snaskii21/docs/PULL_REQUEST_TEMPLATE.md

 ### **Description**

-Add a short description explaining what your pull request does.
-For example:
+Here it will be a general overview of the changes involved in your pull-request.
+It allows contributors to piece each modification together while reviewing it.

+Example of usage:

+This PR proposes the following changes:
-* Allows snake to walk in diagonal;
+- Allows snake to walk in diagonal;
-* Fixed that critical bug;
+- Fixed that critical bug;
-* Updated README about new game commands;
+- Updated README about new game commands;
-* ... and so on.
+- ... and so on.

 ### **Closes issue(s)**